US and China agree to drastically roll back tariffs in major trade breakthrough

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Betsy Klein, Shawn Deng, Michael Rios, Allison Morrow and David Goldman contributed to this report.
+CNN’s Hassan Tayir, Mike Valerio, Shawn Deng and Michael Rios contributed to this report.